 Sourdough bread may be a good option for people with moderate gluten intolerance, but this depends on the individual.
 Despite the fermentation, however, it is not safe for people with celiac disease.

 Not all store-bought sourdough bread is actually fermented.
-You can learn more in our ZOE Science and Nutrition podcast episode about bread with ZOE co-founders Tim Spector and Jonathan Wolf, as well as sourdough expert Vanessa Kimbel.
+You can learn more in our ZOE Science & Nutrition podcast episode about bread with ZOE co-founders Tim Spector and Jonathan Wolf, as well as sourdough expert Vanessa Kimbel.

 Join our mailing list